top of page

 Knocked Out Tooth?

 When a tooth has been knocked out, you have less than an hour to get it reinserted into the socket.
 After that, the odds of a successful reattachment become less likely.
 After an hour, the gum tissue, blood vessels, and nerves often become irreversibly damaged.
-So long as it is reinserted within an hour, the odds are good that tissues will once again support the tooth.
+So long as it is reinserted within an hour, the odds are good that tissues will again support the tooth.

 What to do: